Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 FDA regulations specify two groups of people who are eligible to seek expanded access when no alternative approved treatment or clinical trial is available to them: (1) those with life-threatening diseases or conditions for whom “there is a reasonable likelihood that death will occur within a matter of months or in which premature death is likely without early treatment;” and (2) those with serious diseases or conditions associated with “morbidity that has a substantial impact on day-to-day functioning.”
 More information is available from the Code of Federal Regulations’ Expanded Access to Investigational Drugs for Treatment Use.

-“Right to try” is restricted to patients with life-threatening diseases or conditions, as defined by the Code of Federal Regulations (CFR) Title 21, Part 312.81: (1) diseases or conditions where the likelihood of death is high unless the course of disease is interrupted; and (2) diseases or conditions with potentially fatal outcomes, where the end point of clinical trial analysis is survival.
-The federal right to try law was enacted in May 2018, and little is known yet about how well it functions or how the provisions of the law will mesh with provisions of the various state right to try laws (which often have their own rules about which patients are eligible).
+Right to try is restricted to patients with life-threatening diseases or conditions, as defined by the Code of Federal Regulations (CFR) Title 21, Part 312.81: (1) diseases or conditions where the likelihood of death is high unless the course of disease is interrupted; and (2) diseases or conditions with potentially fatal outcomes, where the end point of clinical trial analysis is survival.
+The federal right to try law was enacted in May 2018, and there has been very little reported use of that pathway since then (see the FDA consolidated reports of right to try usage in next section).
+It is still not clear how the provisions of the law will mesh with provisions of the various state right to try laws (which often have their own rules about which patients are eligible).

 Is Preapproval Access a Clinical Trial?

 Expanded access programs, which are established for groups of patients with a similar disease or condition, can have elements in common with clinical trials.
 Like trials, expanded access programs have rules about who is eligible to participate, and patients’ physicians must, at minimum, collect safety data.
 However, the rules stipulating who can participate in an expanded access program are frequently not as strict as those about who can join a clinical trial, as the main goal of the expanded access program is to treat patients, not to develop scientific knowledge.
 Thus, patients in expanded access programs may have fewer scans, lab tests, etc. than patients participating in clinical trials.
+Some types of clinical trials look similar to expanded access programs.
+What determines whether something is a clinical trial or an expanded access program is intent: is the primary intent of the activity to treat patients, or to conduct research?

-The 21st Century Cures Act, which went into effect in early 2017, may have resulted in expanded access and clinical trials becoming even harder to differentiate.
+It may make sense to collect data from expanded access programs.
 Patients who seek non-trial preapproval access typically are in worse health than patients who participate in clinical trials; to be eligible for either expanded access or right to try, patients must be ineligible for clinical trials, and that is often due to the severity of their condition or to comorbidities.
-By collecting data on the patients in an expanded access program, the company developing an experimental medical product can gather evidence about how well the product works in patients sicker than those who participated in the clinical trials.
-This information might be useful in predicting how the product will work in the “real world,” as opposed to the cherry-picked world of a clinical trial.
-The 21st Century Cures Act promotes the use of real-world evidence (RWE) in evaluating medical products.
-If companies see expanded access programs as a source of valuable RWE, they may become more willing to run expanded access programs alongside their clinical trials.
-These expanded access programs would entail collection of at least some data because these data would be examined for RWE about the investigational medical product.
+By collecting data on the patients being treated with a product in an expanded access program, the company developing that medical product can gather evidence about how well the product works in patients sicker than those who participated in a clinical trial of the product.
+This information might be useful in predicting how the product will work in the “real world”, as opposed to the cherry-picked world of a clinical trial.
+However, data from expanded access programs are not equivalent in quality or usability to data collected in well-done randomized controlled trials (RCTs), which are considered the “gold standard” of trial design, because the non-trial data is more subject to bias and confounding, both of which limit the usefulness of the data.

-How Can You Get Preapproval Access?
+How Can You Seek Preapproval Access?

-Clinical Trials
+Preapproval Access via Clinical Trials

 Expanded Access

-If the company agrees to provide its experimental product for that single patient, the physician then sends the request to the FDA, which reviews the proposed treatment plan to make sure it’s medically feasible and offers the patient a better chance of benefit than of harm.
+If the company agrees to provide its experimental product for that single patient, the physician then sends the request to the FDA, which reviews the proposed treatment plan to make sure it’s medically feasible, and offers the patient a better chance of benefit than of harm.
 The FDA also confirms there are no existing clinical trials in which the patient could participate.
-The agency may alter the treatment plan based on the clinical judgment of its experts, for example, by amending the dosing schedule.
+The agency may alter the treatment plan based on the clinical judgment of its experts, for example, by amending the proposed dosing schedule.
 After the FDA says it will allow the proposed treatment to proceed, the institutional review board (IRB) at the facility where the patient will be treated reviews the plan, to ensure that it is ethical and protects the patient’s interests.
-IRBs also review the informed consent document that will be used to ensure that the patient is well informed about the investigational nature of the product and the potential risks involved, as well as the possible benefits.
+IRBs also review the informed consent document that will be used to ensure that the patient (or a surrogate decision-maker) is well informed about the investigational nature of the product and the potential risks involved, as well as the possible benefits.

 The Government Accountability Office has found the expanded access pathway functions well, although CUPA believes that all stakeholders would benefit from further education about what the pathway permits and how to utilize it.